-LUNCHES FROM HOME
+LUNCHES FROM HOME/Cold Lunch

 Bag lunches may be brought from home.
 Please strive to provide your child with a nutritious and well-balanced meal.
-Fast food is not allowed unless arranged through a teacher for special occasions.
+Fast food is not allowed.

+Milk is offered to students with a cold lunch.
 Individual 1⁄2 pints of milk are available for \$.55 each.
 Milks are billed weekly on TADS and are due when posted.
 Prompt payment of milk bills are appreciated.
 Students with a milk balance over \$5.00 cannot purchase milk.